visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/IntegralCurve_operator.rst

    database = "localhost:/Projects/Data/myDatabase.vtk database"
    md = GetMetaData( database )
    # Assume the other attributes of the Integral Curve operator have been set
-   # for drawing a path line from time zero to the end time.
+   # for rendering a path line from time zero to the end time.
    atts = IntegralCurveAttributes()
    atts.cropValue = atts.Time
    atts.cropEndFlag = 1
-   # Draw ten steps for each interval
+   # Render ten steps for each interval
    nsteps = 10
    # loop through each time interval
    for i in range(TimeSliderGetNStates()-1) :
      time = md.times[i]
      nextTime = md.times[i+1]
-     # Draw ten steps for each interval
+     # Render ten steps for each interval
      for j in range(nsteps) :
        atts.cropEnd = time + (nextTime-time) * (j+1) / nsteps
        SetOperatorOptions(atts)